Project.net

-Project.net is an open-source, enterprise scale project management application for Microsoft Windows and Unix operating systems.
+Project.net was an open-source, enterprise scale project management application for Microsoft Windows and Unix operating systems.
 Project.net is commercial open source.
-Support and training are available from Project.net Inc. of Bedford, Massachusetts.
+Support and training was available from Project.net Inc. of Bedford, Massachusetts.

+Around october, 2022 (ten years after the last update) the project webpage was replaced by a contact form for the original parent company of Project.net: Integrated Computer Solutions, Inc..

 History

 Project.net was founded in 1999 to develop project collaboration applications using Internet technologies.
 The company's initial focus was building and deploying a collaboration engine for use by public and private web-based exchanges.
 In 2002, PC Magazine awarded Project.net with the Editors' Choice award in a review of web-based project management applications.

 Project.net was acquired by Integrated Computer Solutions in 2006 and launched the open source version of Project.net’s project and portfolio management (PPM) application.
 The Open Source Business Conference awarded three open source projects (including Project.net) as "ones to watch" shortly after the acquisition.

-Project.net is currently used by more than 50,000 people worldwide to help manage their projects.
+Project.net was used by more than 50,000 people worldwide in the 2010s to help manage their projects.
 University Business Magazine published an article on Project and Portfolio Management that reviews the need for and use of Project.net in the facilities department at Cornell University.

-Gartner Magic Quadrant

-Project.net is the first Open Source PPM Application to be included in Gartner's: Magic Quadrant for IT Project and Portfolio Management.
-Project.net was included in the June 7, 2010 report ID Number: G00200907.